 Two Years to Safeguard Our Planet - By 2020, here’s where the world needs to be:

-Christiana Figueres, Vice-Chair of the Global Covenant of Mayors for Climate and Energy, and Convener of Mission 2020.
+Christiana Figueres, Executive Secretary of the UN Framework Convention on Climate Change, and Convener of Mission 2020.

 Hans Joachim Schellnhuber, Director of the Potsdam Institute for Climate Impact Research, Germany.